Are you struggling with split nights?

 Low sleep pressure.

-So the longer we’ve been awake, the sleepier we feel, the higher our sleep pressure.
-And then as we sleep, our sleep pressure levels reduce again.
+So the longer we’ve been awake, the higher our sleep pressure (adenosine levels) and the sleepier we feel.
+And then as we sleep, our sleep pressure reduces again.

 If a little one goes to bed and their sleep pressure is not high enough, they might fall asleep okay, but then at some point in the night, they can have a ‘split night’ and be wide awake for an extended period.
 This happens because they don’t have enough sleep pressure in their system to continue sleeping, so they’re wake and are wide awake for an extended period, until their sleep pressure builds up to a high enough level for them to need more sleep.